Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

 A new dependency on StorageOrders.jl makes it easier to parametrize new `AbstractGBArray` types, for instance by restricting the orientation to `StorageOrders.RowMajor()` or `StorageOrders.ColMajor()`.
 The experimental `OrientedGBMatrix` and `GBMatrixC`/`GBMatrixR` subtypes take advantage of this.

 Users may now also call `gbset(A, :format, RowMajor())`, instead of `gbset(A, :format, :byrow)` avoiding the use of magic symbols.
+This interface will continue to improve in the future.

 ### `apply` and Deprecation of Scalar Argument `map`

 The new function `apply[!]` is now the direct wrapper of the `GrB_apply` function. `map` still functions as expected, but no longer accepts a scalar argument.
 Previously, when `map` was the direct wrapper of `GrB_apply`, `map(+, A, 3)` was legal and equivalent to `A .+ 3`.
 This caused many (mostly obscure) ambiguities between `map(op::Function, A::GBArray, x)`, `map(op::Function, x, A::GBArray)` and several external methods.

-`apply` now performs this function, althoug the recommended method remains dot-broadcasting.
+`apply` now performs this function, although the recommended method remains dot-broadcasting.

 ### `wait` Function Fully Implemented

-To fully support calling SuiteSparseGraphBLAS.jl the `wait` function has been fully implemented
+To fully support calling SuiteSparseGraphBLAS.jl from multiple user threads the `wait` function has been fully implemented, which allows users to use a matrix from multiple threads simultaneously.

 ## Experimental Functionality